Multiple arrests as protests continue in Portland

 PORTLAND, Ore.
-(AP) — Multiple arrests were made while demonstrators gathered outside the Justice Center in downtown, Portland, Oregon, Sunday night as protests have continued in Oregon’s largest city for a month.
+(AP) — Multiple arrests were made while demonstrators gathered outside the Justice Center in downtown, Portland on Sunday night as protests have continued in Oregon’s largest city for a month.

 Authorities did not immediately say how many people were arrested.